Who We Are

 What We Do

 During our work sessions, we follow literary craft discussion topics and exercises.
 At our best, we will offer mutual encouragement, amicable competition, stimulating discussion, practice in critiquing, and support in the more challenging steps of craft progression (ala the ever elusive publishing process).
 We will tackle everything from mechanics, how to find time to write, inspiration, to how to give a pitch to an agent or write a synopsis.
-We meet twice every month as well as do one or two “literary” field trips every quarter.
+We meet once every month as well as do one or two “literary” field trips every quarter.
 We have a busy online community who is joining us from more remote locations.
 If you are interested in participating virtually, let us know and we’ll get you engaged; but, otherwise, we’d love to work with you in person!

 To identify, develop and promote the talents of artists and writers in the Snoqualmie Valley, and to provide a forum for the expression of their talents.
 Additionally, to raise literary awareness and education in the valley via outreach to our community.